 As of December 31, 2005, we had outstanding and exercisable warrants and options to purchase a total of 1,643,552 shares of our Common Stock, including 3,740 shares issuable upon exercise of preferred stock warrants and the subsequent conversion of the preferred shares to Common Stock, at exercise prices ranging from \$3.75 to \$75.00 per share (and a weighted average exercise price of approximately \$11.10 per share).
 In addition, we had outstanding but unexercisable and unvested options to purchase a total of 611,768 shares of our Common Stock at exercise prices ranging from \$4.05 to \$22.50 per share.
 Some of the prices are below the current market price of our Common Stock, which has ranged from a low of \$3.90 to a high of \$4.80 over the 20 trading days ending December 31, 2005 and from a low of \$3.75 to a high of \$4.29 over the 20 trading days ending March 15, 2006.
-If holders choose to exercise such warrants and options at prices below the prevailing market price for the Common Stock, the resulting purchase of a substantial number of shares of our Common Would have a dilutive effect on our stockholders and could adversely affect the market price of our issued and outstanding Common Stock under certain circumstances and who elect to require such registration, or who exercise their options or warrants and then satisfy the one-year holding period and other requirements of Rule 144 of the Securities Act, will be able to sell in the public market shares of Common Stock purchased upon such exercise.
+If holders choose to exercise such warrants and options at prices below the prevailing market price for the Common Stock, the resulting purchase of a substantial number of shares of our Common would have a dilutive effect on our stockholders and could adversely affect the market price of our issued and outstanding Common Stock and convertible securities.
+In addition, holders of these options and warrants who have the right to require registration of the Common Stock under certain circumstances and who elect to require such registration, or who exercise their options or warrants and then satisfy the one-year holding period and other requirements of Rule 144 of the Securities Act, will be able to sell in the public market shares of Common Stock purchased upon such exercise.